- Learn how to stay calm, listen first, and create a safe space for honest conversation.

 Support her in her plan moving forward

 If your daughter isn’t ready to become a parent, adoption could be a way to give her child the life she wants for them.
-With open adoption, she can maintain a relationship with her child as they grow up.
-She could give the gift of parenthood to a couple who desperately want a child.
+With an open adoption plan, she can maintain a relationship with her child as they grow up.
+When your daughter wants to give her baby up for adoption, the silver lining is that she could give the gift of parenthood to a couple who desperately want a child.

 As Vice President of Lifetime Adoption, Heather Featherston holds an MBA and is passionate about working with those facing adoption, pregnancy, and parenting issues.
 Heather has conducted training for birth parent advocates, spoken to professional groups, and has appeared on television and radio to discuss the multiple aspects of adoption.
 She has provided one-on-one support to women and hopeful adoptive parents working through adoption decisions.